Home

 Risks and Side Effects

-There are possible short term and long term risks of vaccination, as well as possible side effects.
-Allergic reactions, in rare cases including anaphylaxis may occur in the short term.
-Long term, injection site sarcoma, and possible damage to the immune system may occur.
+There are possible short term and long term risks of vaccination, as well as possible side effects, including:

 The Cat Vaccination Schedule and Protocol

-Here's a typical cat vaccination scheduleicon from Drs.
+Here's a typical cat vaccination schedule from Drs.
 Foster and Smith, and here's more information from AVMA on pet vaccines in general.

 Indoor Cats vs. Outdoor Cats

-The specific vaccinations that your cat should receive may vary depending upon your cat's potential for contact with other cats.
+The specific vaccinations that your cat should receive may vary depending upon your cat's potential for contact with other cats, and the elements.
 Typically, indoor cats will need less protection than outdoor cats.

+The answer is probably yes, it's possible.
 Even if you have an outdoor enclosure, and your cat only goes outside in that protected enclosure, you may want to vaccinate as though your cat were an outdoor cat.
-While unlikely, it is possible your cat may encounter other cats and animals that might infect her with diseases.
-It's possible that a stray cat could break through the enclosure and bite or scratch her.

-This is an individual decision based on your circumstances.
-You should discuss the benefits and risks with your veterinarian before making decisions on which vaccines you give, and how often.
+Obviously, this is an individual decision based on your circumstances.
+As always, you should discuss the benefits and risks with your veterinarian before making decisions on which vaccines you give, and how often.

 Using Titers Instead of Vaccinating?

-Rather than vaccinate on any given schedule (such as one year for the manufacturers, or three years as suggested by AAFP), these vets rely on titers to determine whether or not to vaccinate.
+Rather than vaccinate on any given schedule (such as the one year manufacturer recommendation, or three years as suggested by AAFP), these vets rely on titers to determine whether or not to vaccinate.

-In an article in the Fall/Holiday 2008 edition of Feline Wellness magazine, veterinarian Shawn Messonnier, DVM, says that in his experience, "most cats only require vaccination a few times in their lives."
+In an article in the Fall/Holiday 2008 edition of Feline Wellness magazine, veterinarian Shawn Messonnier, DVM, said that in his experience, "most cats only require vaccination a few times in their lives."

-My research indicates that there is some controversy over using titers, as there is no standard for the results.
-Cats with a higher antibody titer are not necessarily protected, and cats with a lower titer may not be unprotected.
+My research indicates there is some controversy over using titers, as there is no standard for the results.
+Apparently, cats with a higher antibody titer are not necessarily protected, and cats with a lower titer may not be unprotected.

 In addition, many traditional veterinarians often don't know how to interpret the results, and so are reluctant to use them.